Total loss in the case of partial retirement, working time accounts and pension commitments

 BGH 2002: Trust assets unprotected in the event of insolvency of the trustee

-If insolvency or bankruptcy protection were important, a trust model would not normally be required, but in rem security, for example by way of pledge, irrevocable subscription right or assignment.
+If insolvency or bankruptcy protection were important, there would normally be no need for a trust model, but in rem security, for example by means of a pledge, irrevocable subscription right or

 BGH 2010: Trust assets unprotected in the event of enforcement against the employer/trustee